tractorcow/sapphire/docs/en/02_Developer_Guides/02_Controllers/05_Middlewares.md

 ## Global middleware

-By adding the service or class name to the SilverStripe\Control\Director.middlewares array, a middleware will be executed on every request:
+By adding the service or class name to the Director::Middlewares property via injector, array, a middleware will be executed on every request:

 **mysite/_config/app.yml**